AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Inflammatory Breast Cancer/Ch2.md

 are removed, it does not mean that they are positive for cancer.

 To find the sentinel lymph node, a radioactive material and other dyes are injected into the area where breast tumor is located.
 From here, the dye travels through the lymphatics in the breast to the lymph nodes.
-This helps the surgeon ¿nd which of the nodes are the sentinel lymph nodes.
+This helps the surgeon and which of the nodes are the sentinel lymph nodes.
 Once the nodes are found, those containing the radioactive material or dye are removed and tested by a pathologist.
 If cancer is found, then more than the sentinel lymph nodes may be removed.